 to read more David Chalmers, I guess.

 The moral of this program is as follows.
 Whenever we think we feel the redness of red or other qualia, this is a thought that our brains produce.
 We have some notion of what the raw feels of experience are, and when we notice our feelings and ask whether they have a distinct texture, we think: Yes they do!

 Why?
-Because our minds generate the thought that they do.
-We have some intuitive notion of being conscious that's somehow encoded in our neural networks, and the best linguistic expression of this that we can produce is to say that it feels like something.
-We don't have much better vocabulary for putting into words the way our neurons reflect on their own network configuration.
+Because our minds generate the thought that our sensations do "feel like something".
+We have some intuitive notion of being conscious that's somehow encoded in our neural networks, and the best linguistic expression of this that we can produce is to say "it feels like something".
+We don't have much better vocabulary for putting into words the way our neurons reflect on their own network configurations.